WordPress/wordcamp.org/.docker/readme.md

 1. Note that if you want to work on WordCamp blocks, [you would have to install all the node dependencies](../public_html/wp-content/mu-plugins/blocks/readme.md).
 This can be done either inside, or even from outside the Docker.

 After first time provisioning, docker can be started by using `docker-compose up` command from inside the directory.

+Once the Docker instance has started, you can visit [2014.content.wordcamp.org](2014.content.wordcamp.org) to view a sample WordCamp site.
+WordCamp central would be [central.wordcamp.test](central.wordcamp.test).
+You can also visit [localhost:1080](localhost:1080) to view the MailCatcher dashboard.